gokulgkn/mail-assistant/README.md

 ## Live Application URL

 ### https://mail-assistant.herokuapp.com/
-This URL has the application deployed in
+This URL has the application deployed in Heroku

 ## Prerequisites